OrvilleChomer/propertyPanelComponent/README.md

 Other features will be put in when I get to it. 😛

-Adding component library to page:
+Adding component library to page (using my Github 'CDN'):
 ```
 <script src=""></script>
 ```